The ultimate Dominican Republic itinerary for road trips – 1 week, 10 days, 2 weeks and more

 Do you need help planning a customized vacation in Punta Cana and the Dominican Republic?
 Is it difficult for you to decide what and where to book?
 Would you like to take advantage of someone with years of experience in the tourism industry (knowing all the travel hacks 😉 ) and living right in the place where you would like to spend your holiday?

 That’s what my personal travel coaching is for.
 I will design your tailor-made itinerary, tell you how to save money on your trip and send you the best insider tips and recommendations.
-All the information I send you are crafted with love and passion – and are coming with a money-back guarantee.
+All the information I send you are crafted with love and passion – and comes with a money-back guarantee.
 Let me know how I can help you (check my packages here) and send me a request here!

 In case you prefer Jarabacoa, you can particularly splurge on adventure excursions, such as paragliding, river rafting, mountain biking or ATV tours.